support

 DONATE

-– Peyton Sefick, Athlete, 2023
+– DREW CUNNINGHAM, Athlete, 2023

-POWER follows the U.s. power soccer national team
+POWER follows the U.s. power soccer national team at a defining moment

-– Zach Dickey, Athlete, 2023
+– ZACH DICKEY, Athlete, 2023

 “This is a story about how society can treat people with disabilities, just as their equals.
 Nothing more.
-Nothing less.
+Nothing less."

-– Riley Johnson, Athlete, 2023
+– RILEY JOHNSON, Athlete, 2023

 Meet The power Cast